AllThingsSmitty/allthingssmitty.github.io/_posts/2016-10-10-splitting-a-border-around-another-element.md

 ### There you have it

 This is a trick I'd never done before until another developer asked how I might go about implementing that kind of design.
-There may be traditional methods (`<table>`) or even more creative solutions (`text-shadow`, maybe?) that will also work for your needs, too.
+There may be traditional methods (`<table>`) or even more creative solutions (`text-shadow`, maybe?) that will also work for your needs.
 But it's still a fun exercise.
 Feel free to play around with it and see what ideas you come up with.